Jane Austen: 19th century

-In Britain, Austen gradually grew in the estimation of the literati.
-Philosopher and literary critic George Henry Lewes published a series of enthusiastic articles in the 1840s and 1850s.
-Later in the century, novelist Henry James referred to Austen several times with approval, and on one occasion ranked her with Shakespeare, Cervantes, and Henry Fielding as among "the fine painters of life".
+In Britain and North America, Austen gradually grew in the estimation of both the public and the literati.
+In the United States, Austen was being recommended as reading in schools as early as 1838, according to Professor Devoney Looser.
+The philosopher and literary critic George Henry Lewes published a series of enthusiastic articles in the 1840s and 1850s.
+Later in the century, the novelist Henry James referred to Austen several times with approval, and on one occasion ranked her with Shakespeare, Miguel de Cervantes, and Henry Fielding as amongst "the fine painters of life".

-The publication of James Edward Austen-Leigh's A Memoir of Jane Austen in 1869 introduced Austen to a wider public as "dear aunt Jane", the respectable maiden aunt.
-Publication of the Memoir spurred the reissue of Austen's novels—the first popular editions were released in 1883 and fancy illustrated editions and collectors' sets quickly followed.
-Author and critic Leslie Stephen described the popular mania that started to develop for Austen in the 1880s as "Austenolatry".
+The publication of James Edward Austen-Leigh's A Memoir of Jane Austen in 1869 introduced Austen's life story to a wider public as "dear aunt Jane", the respectable maiden aunt.
+Publication of the Memoir spurred another reissue of Austen's novels.
+Editions were released in 1883 and fancy illustrated editions and collectors' sets quickly followed.
+The author and critic Leslie Stephen described the popular mania that started to develop for Austen in the 1880s as "Austenolatry".
 Around the start of the 20th century, an intellectual clique of Janeites reacted against the popularisation of Austen, distinguishing their deeper appreciation from the vulgar enthusiasm of the masses.

 In response, Henry James decried "a beguiled infatuation" with Austen, a rising tide of public interest that exceeded Austen's "intrinsic merit and interest".
-The American literary critic A. Walton Litz noted that the "anti-Janites" in the 19th and 20th centuries comprised a formidable literary squad of Mark Twain, Henry James, Charlotte Brontë, D. H. Lawrence and Kingsley Amis, but in "every case the adverse judgement merely reveals the special limitations or eccentricities of the critic, leaving Jane Austen relatively untouched".
+The American literary critic A. Walton Litz noted that the "anti-Janites" in the 19th and 20th centuries comprised a formidable literary squad of Mark Twain, Henry James, Charlotte Brontë, D. H. Lawrence, and Kingsley Amis, but in "every case the adverse judgement merely reveals the special limitations or eccentricities of the critic, leaving Jane Austen relatively untouched".